Shuffle/Shuffle/.github/install-guide.md

 ### After installation
 1. After installation, go to http://localhost:3001/adminsetup (or your servername - https is on port 3443)
 2. Now set up your admin account (username & password).
 Shuffle doesn't have a default username and password.
+3. Sign in with the same Username & Password!
+Go to /apps and see if you have any apps yet.
+If not - you may need to [configure proxies](https://shuffler.io/docs/configuration#production_readiness)
-3. Check out https://shuffler.io/docs/configuration as it has a lot of useful information to get started
+4. Check out https://shuffler.io/docs/configuration as it has a lot of useful information to get started

 ![Admin account setup](https://github.com/frikky/Shuffle/blob/master/frontend/src/assets/img/shuffle_adminaccount.png)